httpwg/http-extensions/draft-ietf-httpbis-priority.md

 priority parameters is encoded as a Structured Fields Dictionary (see
 {{Section 3.2 of STRUCTURED-FIELDS}}).

-This document defines the urgency(`u`) and incremental(`i`) parameters.
+This document defines the urgency(`u`) and incremental(`i`) priority parameters.
 When receiving an HTTP request that does not carry these priority parameters, a server SHOULD act as if their default values were specified.

 An intermediary can combine signals from requests and responses that it forwards.
-Note that omission of parameters in responses is handled differently from omission in requests; see {{merging}}.
+Note that omission of priority parameters in responses is handled differently from omission in requests; see {{merging}}.

 Receivers parse the Dictionary as defined in {{Section 4.2 of STRUCTURED-FIELDS}}.
-Where the Dictionary is successfully parsed, this document places the additional requirement that unknown priority parameters, parameters with out-of-range values, or values of unexpected types MUST be ignored.
+Where the Dictionary is successfully parsed, this document places the additional requirement that unknown priority parameters, priority parameters with out-of-range values, or values of unexpected types MUST be ignored.

 ## Urgency